codewouter/milestone2-battle/README.md

 Since I have been a gamer for most of my life, I intended to build a simple game in a fantasy setting.
 Since I am under strict time constraints I need to work fast, but I also want to create something nice and appealing.
 So it is a bit of a balancing act.
 To have it running along smoothly I will be using the MoSCoW technique to make sure I am not adding to much unnecessary content.
 More information on this technique can be found [here](https://en.wikipedia.org/wiki/MoSCoW_method#:~:text=The%20MoSCoW%20method%20is%20a,MoSCoW%20prioritization%20or%20MoSCoW%20analysis).

+The technique worked out very well as I was able to keep focussing on the things that needed to be done instead of expanding a lot and finishing up the core concepts.
+In the end I was able to finish all 'Must haves'.
+Of the 'Should haves' I was able to implement some of the features: the round number, the battle log and the reset button.
+Otherwise I had no time to add in anything else.
+As an added bonus I put in a soundtrack and a way to stop/start it, also a few sound effects.
+I decided to dedicate some time into it after my first mentor call who suggested it.
+Glas I did as it really improves the experience.
+In the end it took couple of days more than I intended.
+This was mainly because I needed a lot more time to have it all look nice enough (should have stopped earlier, but, you know).
+Also, a lot of (fun) time went into making the game less glitchy.
+I espcially like the enabling/disabling of buttons or targets to prevent someone clicking on all kinds while the attack round is running or when the game ends.
+When I started this project I was hellbend on using objects because I love the paradigm, I'm glad I managed to use them as much as I have.

+All in all I had a lot of fun (and some hairtearing moments, especially with css).
+What I am taking away from this is that I really like javascript and I have less feeling for css.

 ## UX

 User stories:

 As a fantasy fan, I want to see a fantasy theme.
 As a rpg gamer, I want to clearly see some rpg statistics.
-As a gamer with a taste for fighting games I want to be able to use different attacks.
-As a gamer with a taste for fighting games I want to be able to see my attacks do damage and receive it.
+As a gamer with a taste for fighting games I want to be able to use different attacks. (not implemented) As a gamer with a taste for fighting games I want to be able to see my attacks do damage and receive it.
-As a gamer I want to be able to create different challenges.
-As a user I want to be able to play this game on different devices, like a phone, tablet or PC.
+As a gamer I want to be able to create different challenges. (not implemented) As a user I want to be able to play this game on different devices, like a phone, tablet or PC.

+Note: The two user stories that have not been implemented were concious choices due to time constraints.
+I felt they did not add a lot more to showcase significant extra skill.

-This will be a simple fanstasy game with some rpg/fighting mechanics.
+This will be a simple fantasy game with some rpg/fighting mechanics.
 It should appeal to a certain gamer audience.
 As mentioned in the introduction, this is the priority list for the project following MoSCoW:
 Must have:
 * Fantasy theme